jafingerhut/core.btree-vector/doc/intro.md

 and concatenation operations to take linear time, the key values should not be explicitly stored as absolute values.
-Instead they are stored as relative values in each sub-tree, relative to the number of elements that exist in earlier subtrees.
+Instead they are stored as relative values in each sub-tree, relative to the number of elements that exist in earlier sub-trees.